Quantum circuits of CNOT gates

 \section{Conclusion and perspectives}

-The omnipresence and great significance of $\cnot$ gates in quantum computation was our main motivation to better understand the quantum circuits build with these gates.
-First we described the link between $\cnot$ gates circuits of $n$ qubits and a classical group, namely $\GL=\SL$.
+The omnipresence and great significance of $\cnot$ gates in Quantum Computation was our main motivation to better understand the quantum circuits build with these gates.
+First we described the link between $\cnot$ circuits of $n$ qubits and a classical group, namely $\GL=\SL$.
 From there we deduced some simplification rules and applied our results to optimization and reduction problems.
 In Section \ref{general} we proposed some polynomial heuristics to reduce circuits in the general case and in Section \ref{subgroups} we described a few algorithms to optimize circuits in some special cases.
 Finally we studied some issues about entanglement and proposed simple constructions to produce some usefull entangled states.
 Optimization and entanglement are indeed two central topics in QIT since they are related to some important issues on the way to a reliable and functional quantum machine : optimization of circuits for scalable quantum computing and production of entanglement as a physical resource in quantum communication protocols.

-As far as we know, a complete study of $\cnot$ gates circuits does not exist yet in the litterature and we hope the results and conjectures contained in this paper will contribute to fill a part of this gap.
+We hope the results contained in this paper will contribute to a better understanding of $\cnot$ circuits.
 We believe that the subject is rich and deserves certainly further investigations.
 In what follows we try to sketch some directions that future works on this subject could take.